* At the bottom of this page, you can link to older cards going back to 2001.

 My card shows the hand in all one color, but it says in parens that there are 3 suits, so I'm confused!

 There was a printing error on the large cards mailed out by the League in March.
-The League promises to mail out corrected cards "in a few weeks."
-In the meantime, you can mark the card to match the above (2468 in green, and the first 222 in red).
+The League is now in the process of mailing corrected cards.
+Until you receive yours, you can mark the card to match the above (2468 in green, and the first 222 in red).

 (2468 #6)